alchemy-swift/alchemy/Docs/8_Queues.md

 Queue.config(default: .redis())
 ```

-If you're using the `Queue.sql()` queue configuration, you'll need to add the `Queue.AddJobsMigration` migration to your database's migrations.
+If you're using the `database()` queue configuration, you'll need to add the `Queue.AddJobsMigration` migration to your database's migrations.

 ```swift
 Database.default.migrations = [